 The EACPHS hosts a weekend workshop for participants in the College of Education's GO-GIRL (Gaining Options Girls Investigate Real Life) program, which seeks to expose girls to careers in STEM fields.
 This year, faculty used interactive presentations and hands-on activities to help participants learn about careers as a clinical laboratory scientist, occupational therapist, pathologists' assistant, pharmacist, and radiologic technologist

 In support of the Health Education Programs at the Latin Americans for Social and Economic Development (LA SED) Senior Center, second-year student pharmacists make health and medical-related presentations to older adults.

-Through Housing for the Homeless, second-year student pharmacists provide supervised medical care to approximately 50 men and women who are currently homeless and trying to get their lives back on track.
+Through Housing the Homeless, second-year student pharmacists provide supervised medical care to approximately 50 men and women who are currently homeless and trying to get their lives back on track.
 Students take medication histories, perform blood pressure monitoring and other screenings, assess common complaints, make clinic referrals, and provide medical assistance under the supervision of health care providers on site.
-This community service is held for two-hours in the evenings during the first week in November at St. Fabian Roman Catholic Church, Farmington Hills, MI.
+This community service is held for two hours in the evenings during the first week in November at St. Fabian Roman Catholic Church, Farmington Hills, Michigan.